carvel-dev/carvel/site/content/blog/simplifying-package-authoring.md

 ![Simplifying package authoring - pkg repo release](/images/blog/simplifying-package-authoring-package-repo-release.png)

-While entering the registry URL, ensure to change the value from `docker.io/rohitagg2020/dynatrace-bundle` to `docker.io/<YOUR_DOCKERHUB_ACCOUNT>/dynatrace-bundle`.
+While entering the registry URL, ensure to change the value from `docker.io/rohitagg2020/demo-repo-bundle` to `docker.io/<YOUR_DOCKERHUB_ACCOUNT>/demo-repo-bundle`.
 Alternatively, you can enter other valid OCI registry URL.

+Thus, we can see that package authors need not be worried about creating imgpkg bundle, running the kbld, vendir sync etc. They can focus on writing additional manifest/overlay.
+More information on package authoring can be found [here]().

+## Join the Carvel Community

+We are excited to hear from you and learn with you!
+Here are several ways you can get involved:

+* Join Carvel's slack channel, [#carvel in Kubernetes]({{% named_link_url "slack_url" %}}) workspace, and connect with over 1000+ Carvel users.
+* Find us on [GitHub](https://github.com/vmware-tanzu/carvel).
+Suggest how we can improve the project, the docs, or share any other feedback.
+* Attend our Community Meetings, happening every Thursday at 10:30 am PT / 1:30 pm ET.
+Check out the [Community page](/community/) for full details on how to attend.